ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/network-discovery.md

 ### <strong>4.
 Ubuntu 20.04 & 22.04</strong>

-<a href="https://docs.faveohelpdesk.com/docs/installation/providers/enterprise/ubuntu-apache/" target="_blank" rel="noopener">Click Here</a> to follow the installation steps of Faveo Helpdesk(Except php8.1 installation).
+<a href="https://docs.faveohelpdesk.com/docs/installation/providers/enterprise/ubuntu-apache/" target="_blank" rel="noopener">Click Here</a> to follow the installation steps of Faveo Helpdesk.

-<a href="https://docs.faveohelpdesk.com/docs/installation/providers/enterprise/php82-upgrade/#1ubuntu&debian" target="_blank" rel="noopener">Click Here</a> to install php8.2

 After following the installation document of Faveo Helpdesk till step 8, you need to follow the below steps for Faveo Network Discovery Tool.